anikasian/WordJumble/README.md

 		    - http://google.com will be taken as httpgooglecom <br>

 ## Bugs
 Program does not handle whitespace.
 If you type a space right after your guess, it will result in a segfault.
-If there is a segfault just run the test again by typing any one of the two commands above.
+If there is a segfault just run the test again by typing any one of the two commands above in 'Running Game'.